a0932873144a/GAN/README.md

 # GAN
 hw6_gan.py:

-This code make machine generate anime faces with GAN.
+This program make machine generate anime faces with GAN.
 It(Generator) first generate some random anime faces(complex Distribution) depending on the database(normal Distribution).
 Then it(Discriminator) will rate the pictures on a scale of 0 to 1.
 In the end, it(dcGAN) will keep training Generator and Discriminator.